Yingfan-Duan/Yingfan-Duan.github.io/_posts/machine_learning/2022-4-27-Machine-Learning-Unsupervised-Learning.md

     - vary between -1 and +1

+    - $\frac{b-a}{max(a,b)}$

+      - a is the mean distance to the other instances in the same cluster
+      - b is the mean distance to the instances of the next closest cluster

     - **+1** means the instance is **well** inside its own cluster and far from other clusters

     - **0** means the instance is close to a **cluster boundary**

     - **-1** means the instance may have been assigned to the **wrong cluster**

     - ```python
       from sklearn.metrics import silhouette_score
       score = silhouette_score(X, kmeans.labels_)
       ```

     - The larger silhouette score, the better the cluster is

 - **Limitations**